|(Downstairs office in our home)|

-Where there is trust, there is an absence of anxiety.
-It would be contradictory to say "I trust the chair I'm sitting in, but am afraid it won't hold me."
+Trust and anxiety do not live together.
+The more trust, the anxiety.
+To purely trust would be to be anxious for nothing.
+It would be contradictory to say, "I trust the chair I'm sitting in, but am afraid it won't hold me."
 Where there is trust, there is no fear.

 This can breed anxiety and fear.
 To not have control over an object of significant trust causes fear.
+The more a person needs to be in control the less their capacity to trust.
 The person who is mostly filled with anxiety and fear is the person who does not *trust, or whose trust is misplaced.

 The one who places their trust in God experiences less anxiety.
 Therefore...